BazilSuhail/FileSphere-Client/Readme.md

-Your README structure is quite good, but I would suggest a few improvements to enhance its clarity, professionalism, and completeness.
-Here’s a refined version of your README content:

----

 # Client Program in C

 This folder contains a C program source file named `client.c`.
 This code implements a client-side application that allows users to manage files uploaded to a server and monitor the storage space used.
 It also includes a basic authentication mechanism.